mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 running, monitoring, and maintaining MongoDB Deployments, including the provisioning of dedicated servers for MongoDB instances.

-The following procedure migrates a MongoDB cluster hosted on Compose.io to Atlas.
+The following procedure migrates a MongoDB cluster hosted on mLab to Atlas.
 Because the procedure uses the Atlas [Live Migration](https://docs.atlas.mongodb.com/import/live-import/) tool, the procedure only requires downtime while updating your applications to connect